How much is your case worth?Get a free case evaluation

 - Americans with Disabilities Act (ADA): Those who have certain disabilities can choose not to be vaccinated.
 An employer must reasonably accommodate a disability-related person who cannot receive the vaccine.

 - Religious Objections: Under the employment statute Title VII of the Civil Rights Act, those who have a serious religious objection to vaccinations are protected as employees.
 An employer must provide accommodation unless it creates an undue hardship for the company.

 - Health Limitations: Further health limitations are also covered under the ADA.
 This covers those who upon receiving the vaccine would be placed in a dangerous or inappropriate position.

 For those looking to seek exemptions for one of the above reasons, note that employers can ask for proof from pastors or physicians for an exemption from a COVID vaccine mandate.

 Disputing a Mandatory COVID Vaccine

 Required vaccinations may leave you in a difficult situation with your employer.
 If you are looking to sue for a vaccine-related injury or medical negligence, an experienced injury attorney can guide you through the litigation process.
-Avrek Law has resolved more than 10,000 cases, recovering over $1 billion for our clients and have a “no win, no fee” policy.
+Avrek Law has resolved over 25,000 cases, recovering over $1 billion for our clients and have a “no win, no fee” policy.
 To learn more, feel free to contact our team.